 The Morning Advantage

-Valencia strongly recommends morning watering as the most effective practice.
+Valencia advocates that the best time for watering is in the morning, considering it the most effective practice.
 This preference is rooted in two fundamental benefits.

 Dealing with Missed Mornings